Made in Germany? Art and Identity in a Global Nation

 Discover an array of artworks that transcend borders and spotlight the complexities of modern German identity.

 Made in Germany?
 Art and Identity in a Global Nation takes an unprecedented look at German art since 1980.
 Featuring artists from different generations and diverse backgrounds, the exhibition complicates notions of German identity, especially the idea of ethnic and cultural homogeneity.
 In fact, the country is second only to the United States as a destination for immigrants from around the world.
-The exhibition offers a range of reflections on nationalism and the ways in which it was shaped in the post–World War II period by labor migration, the unification of East and West Germany in 1990, and the recent influx of asylum seekers to the country.
-Made in Germany? does not offer easy or ready answers.
-Rather, the exhibition asks in the broadest possible terms: Who or what represents Germany today?
+The exhibition offers a range of reflections on German national identity, which was shaped by labor migration following World War II, the unification of East and West Germany in 1990, and the influx of asylum seekers to the country since 2015.
+As the pointedly interrogative title suggests, Made in Germany? asks, rather than offers ready answers to, the question of who or what represents Germany today.

 Race, migration, labor, history, and memory are at the forefront of this inquiry into German identity.
 The works on view often focus attention not solely on racial, ethnic, or religious diversity, but on marginalized groups at the very edges of German society: recent refugees and asylum seekers as well as the aging, the economically disadvantaged, and the unhoused.
 The exhibition contributes to wide-ranging debates on diversity, nationalism, and social change in the face of migration and globalization; it frames discussions on racial violence, right-wing populism, and ethnically defined national identity—issues that are resonating not only in Germany but also in the United States today.